Chavismo: Criticism

 Banner at demonstrations and protests against Chavismo and the Nicolás Maduro government.

-Despite its claim to socialist rhetoric, Chavismo has been frequently described as being state capitalist by critics.
+Chavismo has been frequently described as being state capitalist by critics.
 In a 2017 interview, after being asked if he would take Venezuela's failing economy as an admission that socialism "wrecked people's lives", philosopher Noam Chomsky said: "I never described Chavez's state capitalist government as 'socialist' or even hinted at such an absurdity.
 It was quite remote from socialism.
 Private capitalism remained ...
 Capitalists were free to undermine the economy in all sorts of ways, like massive export of capital."
 Critics also frequently point towards Venezuela's large private sector.
 In 2009, roughly 70% of Venezuela's gross domestic product was created by the private sector.

 Venezuela's dependence on oil revenues has been cited as a major factor in the country's economic instability.
 Reliance on oil revenues left Venezuela especially vulnerable to the volatility of global oil markets.
 While high oil prices in the early 2000s allowed for substantial social spending, the state-run oil company Petróleos de Venezuela, S.A.
 (PDVSA) became increasingly politicized, with appointments and agendas often based on loyalty rather than expertise.
 By 2013, inefficiency and mismanagement by the government had contributed to declining production oil levels.
 The dependence on oil revenue, coupled with insufficient investment in other sectors, prevented the creation of a stable economy.
 In 2022 under Maduro, oil made up about 25% of Venezuela's GDP compared to in 2002 under Chávez the GDP dropped 24% due to an oil strike.
 Therefore, when oil prices fell in the 2010s, the resulting economic crisis led to widespread shortages of essential goods and an inability to maintain basic services.